 Many children today do not enjoy the same freedom.
 Overprotective parents drive them everywhere and hover over their kids.
-Their parents use smartphones to constantly check on their kids via calls or text, and some even track their movements by following them or via a GPS tracker.
+Their parents use smartphones to check on their kids via calls or text constantly, and some even track their movements by following them or via a GPS tracker.
 They are determined their children will never feel uncomfortable or feel pain, so they try to swoop in to do everything for them.
-They also rescue them from difficult situations such as children quarrelling over a toy.
+They also rescue them from difficult situations such as children quarreling over a toy.

 This parenting style is known as “helicopter parenting.”
-This behavior seems to be driven the parents’ anxiety and fear that harm will come to their children.
+This behavior seems to be driven by the parents’ anxiety and fear that harm will come to their children.

-The media compounds this fear by sensationalizing reports of kidnapping and other crimes.
-This overreaction to perceived threats and safety risks can lead to extreme measures such as parents demanding that swings being removed from a playground.

 The "World's Worst Mom"

-Her show and other forms of media have exposed some common helicopter parenting behaviors:
+Her show and other forms of media have exposed some common helicopter parenting behaviors such as:

 - Doing things for children that they are capable of doing for themselves